au-ts/libvmm/README.md

 brew install make qemu dtc llvm
 ```

-It should be noted that while the examples in libvmm can be built
-on macOS, if you need to do anything such as compile a custom Linux kernel image
-or a guest root file system for developing your own system, you will probably have
-less friction on a Linux machine.

 #### Nix
 ```sh
 # In the root of the repository
 nix-shell
 ```

-#### Acquiring the SDK

-Finally, you will need version 1.4.1 of the Microkit SDK.

 ### Building and running